 A Critique of David Foster Wallace: Part Five: INFINITE JEST

 by Joseph Suglia

 The writings of Lessing and Kant are the magna opera of the German Enlightenment.
 The works of Novalis and Schelling are the magna opera of Early German Romanticism.
 Joyce’s Ulysses is the magnum opus of European Modernism.
-The poems of Trakl and the dramas of Wedekind are the magna opera of German Expressionism.
+The poems of Trakl and the dramas of Wedekind and Kaiser are the magna opera of German Expressionism.
 The films Un Chien andalou (1929) and L’Age d’Or (1930) are the magna opera of French Surrealism.